 Our success is due in part to the Department's emphasis on research at both the undergraduate and graduate level.
 However, the relationships that form between our students and faculty also play an important role.
 California State University, Northridge is a teaching institution.
 Therefore, class sizes are generally small and individual attention is common.
 Our faculty work hard to meet the challenges of conducting and publishing research, while continuously honing their teaching skills.

-We offer an undergraduate major leading to the B.A. in Psychology, an undergraduate minor, and four graduate options leading to the M.A. in psychology.
+We offer an undergraduate major leading to the B.A. in Psychology, an undergraduate minor, three graduate options leading to the M.A. in psychology and one M.S. in Applied Behavior Analysis.
 The Clinical Psychology graduate program prepares students wishing to proceed to doctoral programs with a clinical emphasis.
 The General Experimental Psychology graduate program prepares students wishing to enter doctoral programs in psychology with a research emphasis.
-The Behavioral Clinical Psychology graduate program is offered in collaboration with Tseng College and prepares students to work as scientist-practitioners at the MA-level and to sit for the board certification in behavior analysis (BCBA) or those desiring to proceed to doctoral programs with emphasis in applied behavior analysis.
+The M.S. in Applied Behavior Analysis graduate program is offered in collaboration with Tseng College and prepares students to work as scientist-practitioners at the MS-level and to sit for the board certification in behavior analysis (BCBA) or those desiring to proceed to doctoral programs with emphasis in applied behavior analysis.

 We are proud of our department and invite you to learn more about it through this site!
 Read our department Mission Statement and Student Learning Outcomes.
 Read the commendations we received from our last independent review.